SnakeWayne/PHBS_MLF_2019/README.md

 In order to find out how much contribution the sentiment feature can make to stock selection, we build 3 kinds of dataset:
 * __Set 1__: only contains 8 trading-related features
 * __Set 2__: contains 8 trading-related features and the sentiment feature
-* __Set 3__: only contains sentiment feature.
+* __Set 3__: only contains the sentiment feature.

 By comparing __Set 1__ and __Set 2__, we want to find out whether the sentiment feature will boost the predicting performance.

-By comparing __Set 2__ and __Set 3__, we want to find out whether the 8 trading-related features serve as noise to sentiment feature or not.
+By comparing __Set 2__ and __Set 3__, we want to find out whether the 8 trading-related features serve as noise to the sentiment feature or not.

 We train on 70% of the sample and test on 30% of the sample.
 To increase training speed, we standardize the data in advance.

-We apply LR, SVC, TREE methods to train.
+We apply LR, SVC, TREE methods to train out model.
 In each methods, we also use grid search to find the best hyperparameters.
-We test our model on test datasets and compare the results mainly through confusion matrics.
+Then,we test our model on test datasets and compare the results mainly through confusion matrics.

 ## Testing
 ### 1. Logistic Regression